Seddryck/Schemathief/README.md

 - Shortcut: `-e`
 - Long: `--engine`
 - Description: Specifies the template engine to use (scriban, fluid, dotliquid, handlebars, smartformat, stringtemplate).
 - Accept: single value.
-When omitted $TemplateNamePascalCase$ will select the engine based on the extension of the template file.
+When omitted Schemathief will select the engine based on the extension of the template file.
 - Example: `-e fluid` or `--engine=fluid`

 ### Engine files' extension association option